Roki Sasaki

 Sasaki set a new Japanese high school baseball record with a fastball recorded at 163 km/h.
-The Marines chose Sasaki in the first overall selection of the 2019 NPB draft.
-Taking care to avoid subjecting their rookie to premature physical stresses, the Marines held back until the 2021 season before allowing him to make his NPB debut.
+The Marines chose Sasaki with the first overall pick of the 2019 NPB draft, although he would not make his NPB debut until 2021.
 He threw a perfect game on April 10, 2022, in which he tied the NPB record for strikeouts in one game and set a new record for consecutive strikeouts.

+Following the end of the 2024 Nippon Professional Baseball season, Sasaki was posted by the Marines and was signed by the Dodgers, making his MLB debut during the 2025 season.
+He won his first World Series title the same year, as the Dodgers defeated the Toronto Blue Jays in seven games.

 Early life

-Sasaki is from Rikuzentakata in the Iwate Prefecture.
-Born in 2001, he was named after the villain Rouki from Hyakujuu Sentai Gaoranger, a Super Sentai show that was aired in the same year.
-He was in the third grade during the 2011 Tōhoku earthquake.
+Sasaki was born on November 3, 2001, in Rikuzentakata, Iwate Prefecture.
+He was named after the villain Rouki from the Super Sentai show Hyakujuu Sentai Gaoranger, which was airing at the time.
+He was in the third grade when the province was hit by the 2011 Tōhoku earthquake.
 The resulting tsunami swept away his house.
 His father and grandparents died, while Sasaki, his mother, and his two brothers had to live in a nursing home during the recovery.
 The family moved to Ōfunato the next year and Sasaki began to play baseball at his new school.
-He graduated from Ōfunato High School.
+He graduated from Ōfunato High School in March 2020.